 The Trust may enter into derivative contracts, such as forward foreign exchange contracts, for risk management purposes where such activity is consistent with its investment objectives.
 Forward foreign exchange contracts expose the Trust to counterparty credit risk should the Trust's counterparty to any such transaction default on its contractual obligations.
-Since the notional value of the currency forward contracts outstanding at December 31, 2010 represents less than one percent of the Trust's net assets, the counterparty credit exposures on such transactions have a minimal impact on the Trust.
+There were no currency forward contracts outstanding at December 31, 2011.

-The following table summarizes forward foreign exchange contracts that were outstanding at December 31, 2010 and 2009:
+Forward foreign exchange receivable contracts that were outstanding at December 31, 2011 was nil (2010 - \$72).